Perspective | What Kristen Welker can learn from Savannah Guthrie about dealing with Trump

 There’s nothing to these claims.
 Welker’s parents have contributed to Democratic politicians and causes; she’s not responsible for that.
 She temporarily put her Twitter account on hold, but that was after C-SPAN’s Steve Scully falsely claimed his was hacked.
 And yes, she had her photo taken with the Obamas in the receiving line at the White House holiday party for journalists a few years ago — but generations of reporters made the same dubious decision, posing with the Bushes, Clintons, Reagans.
 (Fox News’s Brit Hume, no radical Democrat, stood up for Welker on Twitter by sharing his own holiday photo with the Obamas.)

 It’s no surprise that Trump is going after Welker.
-As Time magazine’s Charlotte Alter said Sunday on CNN: He “attacks everybody but he saves his most personal attacks for women and particularly for women journalists.”
-And I would add, particularly for women of color, like Welker, who is Black.
+As Time magazine’s Charlotte Alter said Sunday on CNN: He “attacks everybody, but he saves his most personal attacks for women and particularly for women journalists.”
+And, I would add, particularly for women of color, like Welker, who is Black.

 One advantage Welker brings to her task is a lot of detailed knowledge of both candidates, gleaned by her long tenure as a reporter on the White House beat.
 She has covered both Trump and Biden while in office.
 She knows them inside out.